Blue State Blues: Pete Buttigieg, Impeachment's Only Democrat Winner

 Buttigieg, by contrast, showed up with Planned Parenthood last year outside the Supreme Court to protest against pro-life legislation in several conservative states.

 In that sense, Buttigieg is emblematic of the peculiar leftward drift of his party.
-One reason this field of candidates is so radical is that the party has drifted from the social and economic institutions that once checked its utopian impulses.
+One reason this field of candidates is so radical is that the party has lost touch with the social and economic institutions that once checked its utopian impulses.

 Millennial Democrats like Buttigieg are convinced their opponents are racist religious troglodytes and that the country’s demographic shift will enable them to shape the world in their own design.